 (Media release from Rome Little Theatre):

-The play is recommended for ages 13 and up because of adult themes and language.
-Masks are strongly encouraged for all guests regardless of vaccination status.
+The play is recommended for ages 13 and up.
+Masks are encouraged.